Campus is open for worship

 Service Times: Saturday 5pm | Sunday 9am | Sunday 11am

-We will be working within the State and County guidelines of 25% of our approved fire code capacity.
+We will be working within the State and County guidelines of our approved fire code capacity.
+At this time, masks are required while inside the building.

 The seating process will be led by staff.
 Please plan to arrive early in order to ensure timely seating.
 Doors to the Sanctuary will open 30 minutes before each service.